bkd-mba-fbi/evento-portal/doc/deployment.md

 - To release & deploy a hotfix to the _production_ environment, BKD manually dispatches the [hotfix-container-build.yml](../.github/workflows/hotfix-container-build.yml) workflow (see [Release Instructions](./releasing.md)).
 - The workflow merges the hotfix branch into the `production` branch.
 - It builds a Docker image and will tag it with the `hotfix` tag and the automatically incremented version tag.
 Note: The version for hotfixes will be incremented on the patch level.
-If you create a hotfix from 1.3.0, the first hotfix build will recieve the version 1.3.1.
+If you create a hotfix from 1.3.0, the first hotfix build will receive the version 1.3.1.
 - Bedag has to advise the deployment for the _production_ environment to pull the image with the `hotfix` tag.